Supersonic aircraft

 The Cold War was a favourable period for technological development.
 In addition to the space race between the United States and the Soviet Union, the Soviets were competing with two other Western militaries, France and Britain.

-The aim of this race was to build a civilian supersonic transport (SST) aircraft, which in France became known as Concorde.
+The aim of this race was to build a civilian supersonic transport (SST) aircraft, which in France was known as Concorde.

 Key dates in the development of supersonic aircraft around the world :

-In 1956, France and Great Britain began working on a project and joined forces in 1962.
+In 1956, France and Great Britain started working on a project and joined forces in 1962.
 The first Concorde flew in 1969 and entered commercial service seven years later.

-The first supersonic aircraft flew in Russia in 1968.
-It was the Tupolev Tu-144.
+The first supersonic aircraft flew in Russia in 1968: the Tupolev Tu-144.

 As for the United States, it was in 1966 that the Federal Aviation Administration selected Boeing to build the American SST, the High Speed Civil Transport (HSCT).
 However, President Nixon cancelled the project in 1971 because it was too expensive.